The Rouse Company: The James W. Rouse Company

-The James W. Rouse Company built some of the first enclosed shopping malls, and it pioneered the development of festival marketplaces, such as Jacksonville Landing in Jacksonville, Faneuil Hall in Boston, South Street Seaport in New York City, Harborplace in Baltimore, and Bayside Marketplace in Miami.
+The James W. Rouse Company built some of the first enclosed shopping malls, and it pioneered the development of festival marketplaces, such as Jacksonville Landing in Jacksonville, Faneuil Hall Marketplace in Boston, South Street Seaport's Pier 17 Pavilion and Fulton Market Building in New York City, Harborplace in Baltimore, and Bayside Marketplace in Miami.
 It also developed The Shops at National Place in downtown Washington, D.C., which opened in 1984–85.

-On 20 June 1966, The James W. Rouse Company was renamed The Rouse Company.
-The company has been credited with opening the first successful food court in an enclosed shopping mall: the Sherway Gardens Mall in Toronto in 1971.
+On June 20, 1966, The James W. Rouse Company was renamed to The Rouse Company.
+The company has been credited with opening the first successful food court in an enclosed shopping mall: the Gourmet Fair food court at Sherway Gardens in Toronto in 1971, which was the Rouse Company's first mall built in Canada.
 It followed an unsuccessful attempt at the Plymouth Meeting Mall in 1968, which reportedly failed because it was "deemed too small and insufficiently varied."

 The company moved its headquarters to the Cross Keys development, then to its project in Columbia, Maryland, in December 1969.

 Its community projects include the Village of Cross Keys in Baltimore and the planned communities of Columbia, Bridgeland Community, Texas, and Summerlin, Nevada.
 To develop these projects, in 1962 Rouse brought on Bill Finley, who built a planned "company town", Ravenswood, West Virginia, was a former planner with the National Capital Planning Commission proposing planned cities, and was a proponent of public-private partnerships.

-In 1956, the company founded Columbia Research and Development, a public company; and Howard Research and Development (HRD), a Rouse subsidiary, to raise capital for four mall projects and later to facilitate the Columbia Project with Connecticut General and Chase Manhattan as stakeholders with interest-deferred loans.
-In 1966, the company was restructured as the Rouse Company; adding HRD as a separate entity shielded Rouse Corporation from the debt liability of the Columbia development.
+In 1956, the company founded Columbia Development Corporation, a public company; Community Research & Development (CRD) and Howard Research & Development (HRD), both Rouse subsidiaries, to raise capital for four mall projects and later to facilitate the Columbia Project with Connecticut General and Chase Manhattan as stakeholders with interest-deferred loans.
+In 1966, the company was restructured as the Rouse Company; adding HRD as a separate entity shielded The Rouse Company from the debt liability of the Columbia development.
 HRD lost money, with new rules affecting the parent company as well.
 In 1974, HRD was refinanced.
 Columbia Development Corporation was formed a subsidiary of HRD using subcontracted Rouse Company employees.
-In 1985, CIGNA (Connecticut General) divested its interest in HRD and the project back to Rouse for $120 million at a net loss.
+In 1985, Cigna (Connecticut General) divested its interest in HRD and the project back to Rouse for $120 million at a net loss.
+The Rouse Co. also created the subsidiary Rouse Property Management, Inc. for mall management.